DIRECTOR, Cinematographer, EDITOR

 I have been in the storytelling business for over two decades and Beneath the Ink is my third film in five years.
 I would consider this my most compelling and inspiring film to date.
 My past two efforts with My Last Breath and The Ragman - A Hobo's Story Untold garnered a total of 7 Film Festival Awards and a Midwest Regional Emmy for Best Documentary.

 Beneath the Ink was shot in my hometown of Zanesville, Ohio.
-Although I was lucky to have been raised by loving and non-racist parents, it wasn't uncommon to hear racial slurs from various Uncles and Cousins.
-I still love my hometown and my family and friends that call it home.
+Although I was lucky to have been raised by loving and non-racist parents, it wasn't uncommon to hear various racial slurs in my community.
+At a young age, I knew the adult I did, or did not, want to become.
 I am honored to have collaborated with my team to produce this Emmy Nominated and Academy Qualified film.
 A special thanks to everyone at Red Rose Tattoo, especially Billy White, who made this film possible.

 I currently reside in Minnesota as Owner/Operator of my production company Triumph Pictures, LLC where I specialize in documentary style marketing and branding content.